Skip to main content

 Info

-Puppet consists of Puppet Server, which manages configurations, Puppet Agents, which applies them on nodes, and PuppetDB, which stores configuration, state, and report data.
-In this integration, Puppet Server will store data in PuppetDB, and the integration will fetch data from PuppetDB.
+• Puppet consists of the Puppet Server, which manages configurations, Puppet Agents, which apply them on nodes, and PuppetDB, which stores configuration, state, and report data.
+In this integration, the Puppet Server will store data in PuppetDB, and the integration will fetch data from PuppetDB.

 Requirements

-• Ensure network connectivity between Puppet Server and PuppetDB.
+• Ensure network connectivity between the Puppet Server and PuppetDB.

 Integration Configuration